 - 1. It should demonstrate regular feeding of content evidence of new material every day or so links, blog postings, tweets etc. This will happen automatically once the lifestream is set up, but the amount of content will reflect your level of activity on the wider internet (though we should stress again that you will be able to edit the lifestream as you go along it is not intended to include all your personal and social uses of the web). - 2.
-In addition, we ask you to make a blog posting at the end of every week which makes a statement about the lifestream-blog content for that week.
+In addition, we ask you to make a blog posting at the end of every week which reflections upon the lifestream-blog content for that week, and provides explanations for why content was added.
 This does not have to be long, and shouldn't be more than 250 words, but it should itself form part of your WordPress lifestream-blog.
-Rather than reflecting directly on the course content (as you did in IDEL, for example), the purpose of these weekly postings is to synthesise and review the content of your lifestream.
+Rather than reflecting directly on the course content (as you did in IDEL, for example), the purpose of these weekly postings is to synthesise, review, interpret and explain the content of your lifestream.
 It is expected that each summary post will contain references to the content from that week. - 3.
-Finally, at the end of the course, you must submit a 500-word summary of the lifestream-blog, also in the form of a blog posting.
-This should be the last piece of content in your lifestream-blog, and it should make a reflective statement about what it demonstrates of your digital activities, and your learning process.
-Your lifestream-blog should end on 9th April 2015.
+You must also submit each of the tasks from the three blocks of the course: the film review and visual artefact (block 1), the micro-ethnography (block 2), as well as the 'algorithmic play' and final blog task (block 3).
+Your lifestream-blog should end on 22nd March 2020.